smallwat3r/rpi-gardener/README.md

 This project contains necessarry files and scripts to read temperature and humidity data from a DHT22 sensor, wired to a Raspberry Pi 4.
 It stores the results every 2 seconds in a local Sqlite database, and renders them on a bare simple frontend using ChartJS powered by Flask and web-sockets.
-Lastly, it also implements a simple notification service.
+It also implements a simple notification service, and render the live readings on a 128x64 OLED (SSD1306) display.

 ## Requirements